eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/method.md

 ### Return type

-A method declaration always specifies the *return type* of the method, or the keyword `void` if the method has no return type.
+A method declaration always specifies the *return type* of the method, or the keyword `void` if the method has no return value.

+The type system considers a `void` method identically to a method declared to return `Anything`.
+In particular a `void` member method can actually be refined by a subtype to return a more specific type.
+The value actually returned from an unrefined `void` method is always `null`.

+Method declarations often don't need to explictly declare a type, but can instead use [type inference](../type-inference) via the `function` keyword.

 ### Type parameters